FAQ’s-Frequently Asked Questions

 First, the paper used in a paperback Bible can be anything from a higher-quality paper to a cheap pulp paper.
 Obviously, we would get better results if the quality of the paper is better.

-Second, we do not stitch Bibles, but we do use a form of repair called cord insertion, where we insert glue-soaked binding cords into the spine at 45 degree angles, which strengthens and repairs it for the long haul.
+Second, we do not stitch Bibles, but we do use a form of repair called cord insertion, where we insert glue-soaked binding cords into the spine edge of the text block at 45 degree angles, which strengthens and repairs it for the long haul.
 It works equally well on glued spines and spines with broken sewing.

 Finally, if your Bible has very little inside margin, or if you have made lots of notes there, you should understand that this repair does take up a little of the that margin space, though we try not to make the insertion too deep.